aadityamayankar/Coinforge/README.md

 # About

-Coinforge is a mock cryptocurrency trading web app aiming to help begginers to gain trading experience before diving into deep waters.
+Coinforge is a mock cryptocurrency trading web app aiming to help beginners to gain trading experience before diving into deep waters.

 ## Technologies Used
 * [React js](https://react.com)